 Host a small-crowd meal with one-plate portions of turkey breast, mashed potatoes, green beans and cranberries.

 Round out your feast with festive cocktails and big-batch drinks that incorporate fresh fall ingredients and Thanksgiving flavors.

 Warm guests up with creamy, spiced soups made out of seasonal squash and fresh fall veggies.

-Host a Southern-style feast with fried chicken, braised greens, cornbread dressing and a streusel-topped sweet potato pie.
+Host a Southern-style feast with fried turkey, braised greens, cornbread dressing and a streusel-topped sweet potato pie.

 Prep these pots-and-pans sides while you're finishing up your turkey, and don't worry about the oven shuffle.

 Roasted and glazed with sugary syrups, carrots and sweet potatoes become the dessert-like stars of your dinner spread.